zoobab/kubernetes-workshop/README.md

 # Mount an empty volume

-First of all, you can mount an empty directory using "emptydir".
+First of all, you can mount an empty directory using "emptydir", which is not gonna be persistent.

 ```
 apiVersion: v1